Manju: Types of the Japanese Wagashi Steamed Cake

 Momiji Manju (もみじ饅頭), Kuri Manju (栗饅頭)

-Lastly, here are 4 representative Manju varieties that can most often be seen in daily life in Japan.
+Lastly, the ones listed below are four representative Manju varieties most often seen in daily life in Japan.

 Onsen Manju (温泉饅頭)